KaiWalter/family-board-lambda-signalr/README.md

 > UNDER CONSTRUCTION

-A family calendar / kitchen board which will one day show information
+A family calendar / kitchen board which shows information from

 - from a Google Calendar
 - from an Outlook Calendar
 - random images from OneDrive

-The app will be put into a container and deployed to Rasberry Pi W.
+This app is access from a Rasberry Pi W an replaces the [family board previously used](https://www.hanselman.com/blog/HowToBuildAWallMountedFamilyCalendarAndDashboardWithARaspberryPiAndCheapMonitor.aspx).

 ## Architecture